B0kCh01/APCS2019-2020/README.md

 ---

-## 🧠 About
+# 🧠 About
-Over the entire school year, our class have written many different programs.

-All of which are written in Java.
+Over the entire school year, our class have written many different programs, all of which are written in Java.